Last Updated on

-Let’s talk coffee.
+Let’s talk about coffee.
 Not only is it the magical elixir that somehow makes getting out of bed slightly less painful – it’s also one of the world’s most purchased beverages.

 Korea’s coffee scene has exploded over the last few years and shows no signs of slowing down.
 New cafes seem to open on a daily basis, and they all claim to have the best cup of coffee.
-It’s hard to know where it begin with so many options in Korea.
+It’s hard to know where it begins with so many options in Korea.

 How do you know where to begin?
 Use this article to help you navigate the world of caffeine – whether you’re seeking the best latte, the frothiest cappuccino, or the boldest iced coffee, the shops below will certainly have something for you.
 Read on for our recommendations, and be sure to give us your feedback in the comments below!

 Korean Coffee Shop #1: Flat 274 in Buam-Dong

 How do you take your coffee – cream and sugar, light and sweet?
 What about a side of live music and local art?
 If so, Flat 274 is the coffee shop for you!

 Aside from making out-of-this-world caffeinated beverages, Flat 274 is a mecca of constantly rotating local art, ranging from photographs from local artists, paintings, and pottery.
 Flat 274 is a true celebration of Korean culture and is the perfect spin on the traditional “coffee shop date” if you’re looking to take your special someone to someplace a bit more interesting than your run of the mill café.